HBO might not be available in New Zealand, but that doesn’t mean you have to miss out on its award-winning TV shows.

 Popular HBO content

-Currently, Game of Thrones is undoubtedly HBO’s most significant hit.
-The final season of the series is in production and premieres in 2019, likely sometime in spring.
+Game of Thrones is undoubtedly HBO’s most significant hit.
+The final season of the series arrived on our screens in the autumn of 2019.
 The epic fantasy drama, based on George R.R.
 Martin’s A Song of Ice and Fire series of novels, has a huge fan base across the globe, and manages to remain appointment television in a time where streaming is king and watching on demand is the new black.
 “For the night is dark and full of spoilers.”

-For 2018, HBO is making up for the fact that viewers won’t get their yearly dose of Game of Thrones with exciting new and returning originals.
-Barry is a new sitcom centring on a hitman who is contemplating an acting career.
+HBO has introduced some exciting new and returning originals.
+Barry centres on a hitman who is contemplating an acting career.
 Fahrenheit 451, based on the classic novel of the same name, is about a young fireman in a country where books are banned, and firefighters burn any they see on sight.
-Starring Michael B. Jordan, the show is expected to premiere some time this year.
-Next, Sharp Objects, which is based on the popular book by Gillian Flynn, which stars Amy Adams, Patricia Clarkson and Chris Messina.
+Starring Michael B. Jordan, the show premiered in May 2018.
+Next, Sharp Objects, which is based on the popular book by Gillian Flynn, and stars Amy Adams, Patricia Clarkson and Chris Messina.
 Amy Adams plays reporter Camille Preaker, who returns to her small hometown to investigate unsolved crimes, the first being the disappearance of two girls.

 As for returning favourites, 2018 brought HBO fans new seasons of Silicon Valley, Westworld and Insecure.
-Hit shows True Detective, Veep and Big Little Lies continue, with new seasons likely to hit the air in 2019.
+Hit shows True Detective, Veep and Big Little Lies have continued to air in 2019.

 Frequently asked questions